jhpyle/docassemble/demo.md

     % endif
 comment: |
-  An "interview help" block adds text to the "Help" page of every question in the interview.
+  An "interview help" block adds text to the "Help" page of every question a Steward asks.
 If the question has help text of its own, the "interview help" will appear after the question-specific help.